Geordie Shore series 24

 The twenty-fourth series of Geordie Shore, a British television programme based in Newcastle upon Tyne was confirmed on 6 December 2023, and began airing on 9 January 2024.
 After last season the original cast reunited again in a mansion in Cyprus.
 Bethan Kershaw, Amelia Lily, Anthony Kennedy and Louis Shaw did not return to the show after the previous season.
 Before this season premiered, Charlotte Crosby announced her departure from the show.

 Cast

 As in reunion season, the cast is shown with their husbands and children.
 Includes original cast members Charlotte Crosby, Holly Hagan, Sophie Kasaei, James Tindale and Jay Gardner.
 And to veterans Ricci Guarnaccio, Marnie Simpson, Kyle Christie, Chantelle Connelly, Chloe Ferry, Nathan Henry and Abbie Holborn.
-It also recurringly features Casey Johnson and Jacob Blyth from Geordie Shore OGs, Jake Andrich, Jordan Brook from TOWIE and Vicky Turner, the romantic partners of Marnie, Holly, Charlotte, Sophie and Kyle respectively.
+It also recurringly features Casey Johnson and Jacob Blyth from Geordie Shore OGs, Jake Ankers, Jordan Brook from TOWIE and Vicky Turner, the romantic partners of Marnie, Holly, Charlotte, Sophie and Kyle respectively.
 Sam Gowland made a brief appearance on the show.